ShauryaP8/P-NP-prototype/README.md

 ```

 ## Step 5: Iteration and Refinement
-We defined a process for iterating and refining the TSP solutions:
+I defined a process for iterating and refining the TSP solutions:

-Refinement of the clustering algorithm's parameters.
+    1. Refinement of the clustering algorithm's parameters.
-Optimization of the routes within each cluster using techniques like 2-opt or 3-opt.
+    2. Optimization of the routes within each cluster using techniques like 2-opt or 3-opt.
-Development of an integration strategy to combine the cluster solutions into a single route.
+    3. Development of an integration strategy to combine the cluster solutions into a single route.

 ## Step 6: Convergence Criteria
-To ensure our iterative process converges on an optimal or near-optimal solution, we established convergence criteria based on improvement thresholds
+To ensure our iterative process converges on an optimal or near-optimal solution, I established convergence criteria based on improvement thresholds
 and iteration limits.

 ```python